abdokareoke/Fc-Snr-Backend-Tech-Test/SOLUTION.md

 service/           → Business logic.
 Orchestrates repositories and the rule engine.
 No HTTP concerns. repository/        → Data access abstraction.
 Interface + in-memory implementation. rules/             → Isolated business rule engine.
-Each rule is a named, testable component. model/             → Core entities, enums, and value objects. exception/         → Custom exceptions mapped to HTTP status codes. dto/               → Request DTOs for API input validation. seed/              → Startup data loader.
+Each rule is a named, testable component. model/             → Domain, Core entities, enums, and value objects. exception/         → Custom exceptions mapped to HTTP status codes. dto/               → Request DTOs for API input validation. seed/              → Startup data loader.
 ```

-Services depend on repository interfaces, not implementations.
-Swapping to JPA requires writing new implementations — no service or controller changes.
+Services depend on repository interfaces, not their implementations.
+Swapping to JPA requires changing the repository layer and adding annotations to models, but no structural changes nor changes to service or controller.

 ## Business Rules Design